scriptrdotio/howto/architecture/scalability.md

 # Scalability

 Scalability is always a concern in most enterprise-grade applications.
 While it is definitely possible to increase capacity, solution architects will evaluate design alternatives that maximize the available resources, before considering any capacity increase.
+In addition, increasing the capacity is not always the optimal solution to a performance problem due to a perfectible architecture.
 On that end, this document goes through a few options that can be assessed when implementing an application.

 *Note:* In this document, we use the word *application* to refer to business logic deployed and executed on scriptr.io.
 We also use the words *request*, *message* and *event* interchangeably, to refer to any demand sent by a client application to the scriptr.io application.